sombriks/simple-steps-js/README.md

 # simple-steps-js

-library to execute functions at a given interval
+browser library to execute functions at a given interval

+ work in progress